Skip to main content

 • Graduation day spans multiple events (ceremony, lunch, party) with different crowds at each

-• Free tools like Google Photos and iCloud work for small groups but break down with mixed devices and generations
+• Free tools like Google Photos and iCloud work for small groups but break down with mixed devices

 • The right platform collects photos from every venue and every guest in one place